 - Wipe from front to back.
 This helps prevent the spread of bacteria or yeast from the anus to your vagina.

 - Avoid eating lots of sugars, yeast-heavy, or processed foods.
 These foods are hard on the natural flora of your body and can contribute to yeast overgrowth.

 How to get your groove back—and your bacteria balanced—after a yeast infection

-To build back healthy bacteria, fungus — and yes, even yeast! — try taking a pre and probiotic supplement.
+To build back healthy bacteria — and yes, even yeast! — try taking a pre and probiotic supplement.
 Probiotic nutrients provide health benefits that will help your flora thrive and grow into a healthy microcolony again.

 Try a supplement like Flora Basilica +add to cart.
 It is designed to support not only healthy bacteria in your vagina but in your gut, intestines, and whole body, too.
 From 25-150 billion probiotics, each potent formula is packed with protein strains to help replenish everything that was “off” during your infection.

 If you still have questions, get in contact with our certified Wellness Consultants!
 They’re knowledgeable about all things yeast-infection and are happy to help.
 Reach out to us via LiveChat.